Sao Paulo stock exchange removes bull statue - ExBulletin

 Sao Paulo stock exchange removes bull statue

-São Paulo (AFP) The Sao Paulo Stock Exchange has shot down a bull statue reminiscent of Wall Street after it was hit by protests and fined for installing it without permission.
+SAO PAULO – The Sao Paulo Stock Exchange has shot down a Wall Street-like bull statue after it was hit by protests and fined for installing it without permission.

 The one-ton “golden bull”, as it was called, was installed last week in the heart of Brazil’s economic capital.

-This was followed by a ruling on Tuesday that the exchange failed to obtain the necessary permit from the city’s Urban Landscape Protection Commission.
+This was followed by a ruling that the stock exchange failed to obtain the necessary permit from the city’s Urban Landscape Protection Commission.

 The bull “was primarily of an advertising or promotional nature” and should not be installed on a public sidewalk, the commission ruled.